mheap/require-checklist-action/README.md

 # Require Checklist

 A GitHub Action that fails a pull request if there are any incomplete checklists in the issue body and/or comments.
+The action is triggered when a pull request is opened, when regular comments are added (not review or code comments), and when comments are edited.

 ## Usage